Make Money Blogging: How I Made My First $1,000

 I don't care what anyone says, income reports never get old.
 There is no better motivation than learning that it is possible to make a profit from your own website and that YOU are capable of making the profitable website yourself.
-That's why I LOVE reading income reports.
+That's why I love reading income reports.

 However, when I first started blogging, my favorite reports were those that focused on how they made their first income.
-Sure, it is great seeing all of these $10,000 a month posts, but for someone starting out, it's an unreal expectation and not entirely applicable.
+Sure, it is intriguing seeing all of these $10,000 a month posts, but for someone starting out, it's an unreal expectation and not entirely applicable.
 It almost feels impossible.

-However, making an extra 1K a month?
+However, making an extra $1,000 a month?
 That's something anyone can achieve.

 Not to mention, most people are looking (at least initially) for a side income, not a job replacement.
 This usually means they want results sooner rather than later.
 Nor do they want to work 40 hours a week to achieve it.

 There are five main ways you can make money blogging (that you can learn about by reading here).
 However, when I first started making money off of my blog, I used only 2 methods: providing a service and affiliate marketing.

-Therefore, unless you are generating enough traffic to make a few grand from ad revenue (which then I find totally acceptable), I would avoid using it all together (at least until your traffic gets large enough).
+Therefore, unless you are generating enough traffic to make a few grand from ad revenue (which then I find completely acceptable), I would avoid using it all together.

 Affiliate marketing is, by far, my favorite way to make money.
 It's passive, meaning once the work is put in, it will produce money for you!
 Much of the time I will wake up knowing that I made a few hundred dollars overnight.
-My blog was working for me (instead of the other way around)!
+My blog was working for me (instead of the other way around).

-- $160 from Bluehost (host your new site here and become an affiliate!)
+- $160 from Bluehost (host your new site here and become an affiliate)

 I made $658.03 from affiliate marketing.